qrstuvy/astrologyx/README.md

 - Index/public page displays information about what features that signing up would provide
 - Log in to access more features
-- Logged in users can
+- Logged in users can...

 ## Trello Board